Tampa Flats Fishing

 • I've never done this before.
 How should I get started?

-Give me a call or send an email giving me the best times to contact you along with a daytime, nighttime and cell phone number and I’ll call you at my first opportunity, normally, the same day.
-Ask me any questions you like.
-I’m always willing to help you choose the right charter package.
+Give me a call or send an email giving me the best times to contact you along with a daytime, nighttime and cell phone number and I’ll call you normally, within the same hour.
+Ask any questions, I’m always willing to help you choose the right charter package.

 • Does the boat have a bathroom on it?

-No, although, I do have alternative methods for women passengers and if needed we’re usually not too far from a public facility if you desire.
+No, although, I do have alternative methods if needed and we’re usually not too far from a public facility.

 • What should I bring with me on the boat?

-Depending on the length of charter consider bringing food, drinks, camera, hat, sun block and a rain jacket if the weather looks like rain.
-My boat is equipped with an ice chest for your food and drinks.
-Most of my charters are catch and release however, if you would like to have a few for dinner you might consider a small cooler to keep in your vehicle for the trip home.
+Depending on the length of charter bring snack foods or sandwich, drinks, camera, hat, sunblock and a rain jacket if the weather looks like rain.
+I supply an ice chest w/ice for your food and drinks.

 • Is the boat safe for me and my entire family?

 Yes.
 I am federally licensed by the United States Coast Guard.
-Also, my boat has many redundant safety features and I will brief you at the beginning of the trip about where to find life jackets, first aid kit, and fire extinguishers.
-For communications I am equipped with a VHF radio, and cell phone.
-Don't worry, so far I’ve never had to execute an emergency plan and my safety record stands at 100%.
-You can enjoy the trip knowing that you’re safe, secure with a seasoned professional captain.
+My vessel has all the safety features and communications equipment.
+I will brief you at the beginning of the trip about where to find life jackets, first aid kit, and fire extinguishers.
+You can enjoy the trip knowing that you’re safe and secure with a seasoned professional.

 • Do we still fish on rainy days?

-Yes we normally fish on rainy days and I make every effort to avoid those areas.
-However, depending on the winds and chances of thunderstorms and lightening there is always a chance we may cancel if the weather presents hazardous conditions for your safety.
+Yes, we normally fish on rainy days; however, depending on winds, thunderstorms and chances of lightning there is always a chance we may cancel.
+If we do fish, I make every effort to avoid those areas of rain.
 I will call the evening prior to the trip to confirm the weather conditions.
-If you are in doubt of the weather, always ask me before you decide to cancel your trip.
-Surprisingly we’ve some of our best days catching fish rainy stormy looking days and besides… I’ve never caught a dry fish.
+If you are in doubt about the weather, always ask me before you decide to cancel your trip.
+Surprisingly we have some of our best fish catching days on rainy stormy looking days.

-• Why is the boats capacity limited to 4 people?
+• Why is the capacity of the boat limited to 4 people?

 • What are the chances of a successful charter?